Former Tait & Co. Merchant House: History

-After the signing of Treaty of Tientsin for Qing Dynasty in June 1858 in Tientsin, Anping was one of the harbor in Taiwan which was opened for international trade.
+After the signing of Treaty of Tientsin for Qing Dynasty in June 1858 in Tianjin (Tientsin), Anping was one of the harbor in Taiwan which was opened for international trade.
 Trading company Tait & Company constructed the building in 1867 as their merchant house.
 During the Japanese rule, the building housed a salt company.
 After the handover of Taiwan from Japan to the Republic of China in 1945, the building became the office of Tainan Salt Works.
 In 1979, the building was transformed into a museum with the upper floor became the Taiwan Development Wax Museum.
 It was designated as class 3 historical building.

 Architecture

 The two-story building was designed with western colonial style with white paint color.
 The ground floor was the workers dormitory with a center pathway and three rooms on each side.
 The upper floor has its arcade railing decorated with green glaze vase type of decoration.
 It also features a warehouse next to it which now has been turned into the Anping Tree House.